 Why use beeswax for candles?

 A safe vegetarian alternative to beeswax is Candellila wax, made by sulfuric acid extraction from the wax slipper shrub (Euphorbia cerifera).
-However candellila wax lacks many of the healthful qualities that beeswax has.
-Also you can’t make your own candellila wax, it requires laboratory equipment.
-Instructions on working with candellila wax are beyond the scope of this post.
+However candelilla wax lacks many of the healthful qualities that beeswax has.
+Also, you can’t make your own candelilla wax, it requires laboratory equipment.
+Instructions on working with candelilla wax are beyond the scope of this post.

 Size is important